 14. NEWS - Current news can be found in the monthly publication, RM Review.
 Copies of these can be found at most businesses in town.
 Important announcements are posted at the Asquith Coop, Post Office and Town Office.
 Water line cleaning announcements are posted at the Post Office prior to the time they occur.

-15. SCHOOL- The Town of Asquith has a Kindergarten to Grade 12 School; -- 334 students.
+15. SCHOOL- The Town of Asquith has a Kindergarten to Grade 12 School; --.
 Lord Asquith School offers a wide variety of classes and intramural sports, and has been commended for its academic excellence and its ability to bring home provincial, regional and district medals in sports.
 Check www.spirited.ca for details on the school division.